coxandrew/s4-e1/notes/notes.md

 ### Basics

 X * Set up RSpec
-* Swap out Nokogiri for hpricot
+X * Swap out Nokogiri for hpricot
-* Get list of projects with their IDs
+X * Get list of projects with their IDs
 * Get velocity for a given project by ID
 * Get status for a single project (based on next deadline)
 * Get status for all projects